-The first phase (years 1-2) of this research task will focus on genetic and cytological screening to determine potential ploidy and population genetic differences among occurrences within species.
-Upon completion, we will convene an expert panel to review results of the genetic studies and then develop specific recommendations for each species relative to the MSP management objectives planned for that species.
-These recommendations may include designing appropriate common garden or reciprocal transplant studies to determine the fitness consequences of using seed from different populations to increase population size or establish new occurrences.
-The recommendations will also address MSP objectives involving seed banking and seed bulking needs for each species.
-The expert panel will also make recommendations on genetic management of populations, including whether genetic connectivity needs to be enhanced or restored to maintain or increase genetic diversity.
+The first phase (years 1-2) of this research task focused on genetic and cytological screening to determine potential ploidy and population genetic differences among occurrences within species.
+Upon completion, an expert panel convened to review results of the genetic studies and develop specific recommendations for each species relative to the MSP management objectives planned for that species.
+These recommendations included designing appropriate common garden or reciprocal transplant studies to determine the fitness consequences of using seed from different populations to increase population size or establish new occurrences.
+The recommendations also addressed MSP objectives involving seed banking and seed bulking needs for each species.
+The expert panel also made recommendations on genetic management of populations, including whether genetic connectivity needs to be enhanced or restored to maintain or increase genetic diversity.
 Recommended and approved studies will be added in the second phase (beginning in year 3).
-The following questions will be specifically addressed in phase 1: 1.
+The following questions were specifically addressed in phase 1: 1.
 What is the status of documented occurrences?
 2. Is there evidence of mixed ploidy levels among or within occurrences?
 3. What is current genetic structure among and within occurrences in the MSPA?
-How vulnerable are the occurrences to genetic drift & loss of genetic diversity and is there gene flow between occurrences?
+How vulnerable are the occurrences to genetic drift and loss of genetic diversity and is there gene flow between occurrences?
 4. Are there signatures of genetic bottlenecks or lower genetic diversity in populations that have undergone recent reductions due to fire, drought, or other causes, or evidence of local adaptation?
 5. Based on the cytological and genetic analysis, what are the recommendations for common garden and reciprocal transplantations, for collecting, bulking and distributing seeds for enhancing existing occurrences, and for establishing new occurrences?

 Project type: Genetic study

 Main implementing entity: San Diego Natural History Museum; U.S. Geological Survey, Western Ecological Research Center